bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 *Shared MRI data along with PET:*
-To share structural magnetic resonance (MR) images with your PET data, please distribute them according to the original BIDS specification (https://bids-specification.readthedocs.io/en/stable).
+To share structural magnetic resonance (MR) images with your PET data, please follow the original BIDS specification (https://bids-specification.readthedocs.io/en/stable).
 Please pay specific attention to the format the MR images are in, such as if they have been unwarped in order to correct for gradient non-linearities.